 Oftentimes during emergency drills, you’ll find that a good number of your workers are clueless about how to react.
 And it’s not necessarily their fault.
-Not only should you regularly review your preparedness plan, but you should also remind your team what to do when emergencies happen.
+Not only should you regularly review your preparedness plan, but you should also remind your team what to do during emergencies.
 Conduct this emergency preparedness toolbox talk to prepare your workers for these types of situations.

 Emergency preparedness toolbox talk overview